agstack/OpenAgri-ReportingService/README.md

 ## Response

-Response is generated PDF file.
+Response is uuid of generated PDF file.

 <h2>Pytest</h2>
 Pytest can be run on the same machine the service has been deployed to by moving into the tests dir and running: